abhijeetsharma200/OpenCV-Wiki/How_to_contribute.md

 4. If you have added new functionality, you should update/create the relevant documentation, as well as add tests for it to the testsuite.
 5. Try not to include "oops" commits - ones that just fix an error in the previous commit.
 If you have those, then before submitting [squash](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Squashing-Commits) those fixes directly into the commits where they belong.
 6. Make sure to choose the right base branch and to follow the [[Coding_Style_Guide]] for your code.
-7. Make sure to add test for new functionality or test that reproduces fixed bug with related test data.
+7. Make sure to add tests for new functionality or test that reproduces fixed bug with related test data.
 Please do not add extra images or videos, if some of existing media files are suitable.
-8. Make sure to add performance test, if you propose optimization or the patch could affect performance of major functionality.
-See [HowToWritePerfTests](HowToWritePerfTests) page to implement good test and [HowToUsePerfTests](HowToUsePerfTests) page to run performance tests properly.
+8. Make sure to add performance tests, if you propose optimization or the patch could affect performance of major functionality.
+See [HowToWritePerfTests](HowToWritePerfTests) page to implement good tests and [HowToUsePerfTests](HowToUsePerfTests) page to run performance tests properly.

 Testing and merging pull requests
 ---------------------------------

 1. Your pull request will be automatically tested by OpenCV's buildbot (testing status can be checked here: http://pullrequest.opencv.org).
 If any builders have failed, you should fix the issue.
 To rerun the automatic builds just push changes to your branch on GitHub. *No need to close pull request and open a new one!*
 2. Once all the builders are "green", one of OpenCV developers will review your code.
 Reviewer could ask you to modify your pull request.
-Please provide timely response for reviewers (within weeks, not months), otherwise you submission could be postponed or even rejected.
+Please provide timely response for reviewers (within weeks, not months), otherwise your submission could be postponed or even rejected.

 ### Here is the flow-chart of the process: